+Rds. v 2,660,795 Deduct for articles exported coastways, agreeably to the proportion which was taken for the years 1806, 7, 8, 68,533 Add Net Profits, at the rate of 10 per cent. upon 1-fifth part of Exports, exclusive of Cinnamon delivered to the East-India Company, and goods delivered to 2,592,262 Mr. Baboom Add 1-third part of the Freight, at the rate of 10 per cent. upon the value of all goods exported, exclusive of 36,074 Pearls and Cinnamon Add 4-fifths of the Amount of all Duties collected upon goods, both imported and exported, exclusive of those 56,854 levied upon goods exported coastways Add 2-thirds of the whole Collection of Duties levied 338,000 upon Port-clearances Add 5 per cent.
+Commission upon 1-fifth part of all goods imported and exported, exclusive of Cinnamon delivered to the East-India Company, and goods sold to Mr. Baboom; also the value of Grain and goods imported for Government, or purchased by the same 7,032 from Merchants not of Ceylon 43,070 ·

+Total in favour of Ceylon . .
 Rds.
-TOTAL actual Amount of Exports for the Year 1809, as appearing in Table No. III 2,660,795 Deduct for articles exported coastways, agreeably to the proportion which was taken for the years 1806, 7, 8 68,533 2,592,262 Add Net Profits, at the rate of 10 per cent. upon 1-fifth part of Exports, exclusive of Cinnamon delivered to the East-India Company, and goods delivered to Mr. Baboom Add 1-third part of the Freight, at the rate of 10 per cent. upon 36,074 the value of all goods exported, exclusive of Pearls and Cinna- mon Add 4-fifths of the amount of all Duties collected upon goods.
-56,854 both imported and exported, exclusive of those levied upon goods exported coastways Add 2-thirds of the whole collection of Duties levied upon Port 338,000 Exports, exclusive of Cinnamon delivered to the East-India Company, and goods delivered to Mr. Baboom 7,032 the same from Merchants not of Ceylon 43,070 Total in favour of Ceylon Rds.
 3,073,292

-2nd Supplement to Table 111.-Balance of Trade between Interests of Government are
+2d Supplement to Table III.-Balance of Trade between Interests of Government are